-Vandalism to the mitigation areas and the irrigation system was observed during Year 4.
-The vandalism observed consisted mostly of stolen parts of the irrigation system and intentionally damaged container plants.
-Stolen parts of the irrigation system were replaced on an as-needed basis and public outreach was conducted to educate the public about the mitigation areas.
+Vandalism to the mitigation areas and the irrigation system was observed during Year 1.
+The vandalism observed consisted mostly of stolen parts of the irrigation system which were replaced on an as-needed basis.
 Minor damage to container plants, including broken branches and trampled basins, was also observed and appeared to generally be the result of pedestrian traffic through the mitigation areas.

-5.0 SUMMARY OF YEAR 4 MONITORING ACTIVITIES
+5.0 SUMMARY OF YEAR 1 MONITORING ACTIVITIES